traumedy/Video-Download/README.md

 size.

 Every site has a limited selection of file types, audio and video codecs.
-Use the `List formats` button available when `Single URL` is selecte at the top to view the available formats for a site based on any video URL.
+Use the `List formats` button available when `Single URL` is selected at the top to view the available formats for a site based on any video URL.

-The file progress bar does not work with some sites.
-This may be a limitation of the yt_dlp library.

-The subtitle downloading may not download the expected file format.
-Post processing also does not seem to work as expected.